How to Protect Your Idea and End Product When Outsourcing Software Development

 What is Intellectual Property and who owns it?

-Intellectual property within the sphere of software development means that those who made any achievements during the working process owns the rights to them.
+Who owns the software’s Intellectual Property and copyrights?
+In fact, IP within the sphere of software development means that those who made any achievements during the working process own the rights to them.

 When outsourcing software development, you need to make sure that all the Intellectual Property Rights, your business ideas, and the source code will remain under your sole ownership.